 Simulators are an indispensable tool for preparing satellite operations, training the satellite operators, and supporting daily operations during the life of the mission.

-Terma has developed and maintained simulators for ESA for many years.
-Projects supported include
+Terma has developed and maintained simulators for many years.
+Projects and equipment supported include

 - Autonomous Transfer Vehicle (ATV)